AssetAtlasTracker/AssetAtlas/docs/devSetup.md

 The information here is almost identical to the user setup found in the repo's README.
 Look there for more information on various startup options.

 1. Get node 22
-    a.
-It might also work with other node versions but we are developing with node 22
+    1. It might also work with other node versions but we are developing with node 22
-    b.
-Consider using [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage node installs
+    2. Consider using [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage node installs
 2. Get Docker

 3. Clone the repo
-   a.
-If developing in VSCode, you may get prompted to install recommended extensions.
+   1. If developing in VSCode, you may get prompted to install recommended extensions.
 Click "Install" to automatically install those extensions.

 4. Start [Docker Desktop](https://www.docker.com/)